SAP/ui5-typescript/README.md

 This page provides an overview of all official TypeScript-related resources in the UI5 world.

+To get started quickly with a hands-on example, you can jump into the [UI5 TypeScript Tutorial](https://github.com/SAP-samples/ui5-typescript-tutorial) right away, or, for a more structured approach, follow the learning guidance outlined [here](curriculum.md).

 ### Topics
 - [What is TypeScript about?](#what-is-typescript-about)
 - [What is the overall approach for using TypeScript in UI5 applications?](#what-is-the-overall-approach-for-using-typescript-in-ui5-applications)